jotautomation/BoxTestVisualBasic/README.md

 # BoxTestVisualBasic
-Rquest state from box using visual basic
+Request state from box using visual basic